Crawling under the skin of Joel Schumacher’s seething satire on the inherent ills of modern society

 Unfortunately, the film is a little heavy-handed in terms of racial stereotyping.
 That the store clerk in question is Korean is so on the nose in light of real-life events it’s positively startling, even if Foster does show his ignorance by assuming that the man is Chinese.
 The crooks who confront Foster are Latino gangbangers, later shot by our increasingly unstable protagonist after attempting a drive-by on a busy street and injuring a white woman in the process.
 Do these characters exist in the real world?
 Sure.
 But at such a sensitive time the story of a white renegade gunning down gangbangers in cold blood was hardly helpful.
-Falling Down is an impressive, hugely entertaining movie, but it often captures the spirit of the times with an almost self-congratulatory, Charles Bronson flourish, and does so for the sake of entertainment.
-Interpreted the wrong way, the film had the propensity to inspire further hate crimes.
-Whichever way you look at it, its exploitative nature is more than apparent.
+Falling Down is an impressive, hugely entertaining movie, but it often captures the spirit of the times with an almost self-congratulatory Death Wish flourish, and does so for the sake of entertainment.
+Interpreted the wrong way, the film’s exploitative nature is more than apparent.

 But the key word here is Interpretation.
-There may be more than a hint of the Charles Bronson to Douglas’ uniquely compelling renegade, but when the smoke has cleared the character doesn’t ride into the sunset with his head held high.
-What we’re dealing with is a deeply-wounded man with a history of rage who is actually very sick.
-We revel in Foster’s self-righteous flourishes but there are consequences to his actions.
+There may be more than a hint of the Charles Bronson to Douglas’ uniquely compelling renegade, but when the smoke clears he doesn’t ride into the sunset with his head held high.
+What we’re dealing with is a deeply wounded man with a history of rage who is actually very sick.
+We revel in Foster’s self-righteous outbursts but there are consequences to his actions.
 Big ones.
-This is a character motivated not by race but by the consequences of a system that favours the elite class, one that exploits social division and discriminates as a means for maintaining power.
+This is a character motivated by the injustices of a system that crushes the little man, one that exploits social division and discriminates as a means for maintaining power.
 You only have to look at the fallout from the George Floyd incident to see that governments utilise a ‘divide and conquer’ mantra.
-Racism isn’t natural, it’s nurtured, and has always played a vital role in the preservation of private power, something many of us are beginning to wake up to.
+Racism isn’t natural, it’s nurtured, has played a vital role in the preservation of private power since society began, something many of us are beginning to wake up to.
 Race-baiting may result in votes from sections of society who feel their interests are being catered to, but just like Foster, those people are expendable, faceless, tomorrow’s sacrifice.
 Douglas’ maelstrom of injustice, a man who feels slighted in what he feels is his rightful environment, is finally realising this, however muddled and misdirected his frustrations.

 Ethnic minorities aren’t the only villains in Falling Down.
 Foster is sick of society as a whole, tackling commercialism, bureaucracy, the arrogance of white privilege, and even racism and homophobia.
 When confronted by a twisted, surplus store Neo-Nazi in a truly oppressive scene, Foster renounces the man’s suggestion that the two have much in common.
 The man has been monitoring Foster’s path of destruction and assumes it is racially motivated.
 “We are not the same,” our would-be vigilante insists.
 “I’m an American.
 You’re a sick asshole.”

-The movie is rarely so lighthearted going forward.
+True to its title, Falling Down is rarely so light-hearted going forward.
 Schumacher’s edgy, claustrophobic depiction of the modern city is positively stifling, drenching you to the bone as the sweltering Los Angeles heat continues to pile on the burden.
-Foster’s descent into violence is steady, conflicted but ultimately abhorrent, and the humour gradually darkens to the point where it becomes almost humourless, something James Newton Howard’s increasingly wretched score beautifully captures.
-When a cantankerous golfer decides to use a trespassing Foster as target practice, he condemns the man and the selfish privatisation of land he represents, pulls out a shotgun and unloads with both barrels, sending the man into cardiac arrest and his heart pills careening towards a nearby pond.
+Foster’s descent into violence is steady, conflicted but ultimately abhorrent, the humour gradually darkening to the point where it becomes almost humourless, something James Newton Howard’s increasingly wretched score beautifully captures.
+When a cantankerous golfer decides to use a trespassing Foster as target practice, he condemns the man and the selfish privatisation of land he represents, pulls out a shotgun and unloads with both barrels, sending him sputtering into cardiac arrest, his heart pills careening towards a nearby pond.
 When the man reaches desperately for assistance, Douglas takes great pleasure in watching him squirm.
 “Aren’t you sorry you didn’t let me pass through your golf course?
 Now you’re gonna die wearing that stupid little hat,” he gloats.
 The fact that the man clings to his ownership of the land as if clinging to his dying breath is enough to justify the act in the eyes of an audience who are on the outside looking in, but Foster’s heroics have all but evaporated.
 He has become the very scourge he set out to vanquish.

 Pursuing Foster is Robert Duvall’s mild-mannered detective Prendergast, the sobering yin to Douglas’ raging yang.
 Duvall’s sublimely understated turn is the movie’s anchor, a calming presence in the face of so much selfishness, arrogance and aggression.
 While these two men operate at opposite ends of the law they in fact share many similarities.
-They are both undervalued in their professions, are both a part of strained relationships, and each has a daughter who they no longer see.
+They are both undervalued in their professions, both are involved in strained relationships, and each has a daughter who they no longer see.
 Both men are victims of their environments, but how they differ is the way in which they deal with those problems, a fact highlighted by a wonderfully tense, strangely cathartic showdown on a pier in Venice Beach, Los Angeles.
 The movie is about decisions and the fine lines that people tread.
-It is about crossing that point of no return, described by an unravelling Foster as “the point in a journey where it’s longer to go back to the beginning”.
+It’s about crossing that point of no return, described by an unravelling Foster as “the point in a journey where it’s longer to go back to the beginning”.

 Douglas gives a career-high performance as the deeply confused Foster, leaping from bone-dry comedy to absolute desolation with unnerving aplomb.
 One minute he’s flying into fits of rage, the next he’s flabbergasted at the results of his own behaviour.
 It is this sense of personal conflict that allows us to empathise with Foster throughout.
 One minute we loathe him, the next we find ourselves sympathising with him as one might a lost child.
-When the dust from Foster’s convenience store typhoon temporarily settles, he is genuinely shocked to find Mr. Lee cowering beneath his fury and actually mistaking him for the thief in the equation.
-When his Uzi accidentally goes off in the fast food restaurant, he is endlessly apologetic, adamant that he has no intention of hurting anyone.
-When he subconsciously takes a family hostage and mistakes their little girl’s blood for his own, he is absolutely horrified that he may have hurt her.
+When the dust from Foster’s convenience store typhoon temporarily settles, he is genuinely shocked to find Mr. Lee cowering beneath his fury, actually mistaking HIM for the thief in the equation.
+When his Uzi accidentally goes off in the fast food restaurant, he’s endlessly apologetic, adamant that he has no intention of hurting anyone.
+When he subconsciously takes a family hostage and mistakes their little girl’s blood for his own, he’s horrified that he may have hurt her.
 He can no longer see the highway for the smog.